Ableytner/EmanuelAbleitner/README.md

 - 👋 Hi, I’m @EmanuelAbleitner.
-- 👀 I’m interested in C#, Unity.
+- 👀 I’m interested in C#, Unity, Python.
-- 🌱 I’m currently learning programming with C#, Java.
+- 🌱 I’m currently learning programming with Python.
 - 💞️ I’m currently not looking for collaborations.
 - 📫 How to reach me: emanuel.ableitner@gmx.at